factor1/ryver-defendry/README.md

 # IoTalk
-A custom WordPress theme designed and developed by Dana Malkin.
+A custom WordPress theme designed and developed by factor1 for Ryver.

 ### Credits
 > Designer & Developer

-Dana Malkin
+Factor 1 Studios

 ## Packages/Tools Used
 This theme is created with [prelude-wp](https://github.com/prelude-wp).